Suppliers offering ACEVO members specialist support relevant to the COVID-19 crisis.

 Secondsight financial advisers are available should you have any questions or specific employee queries surrounding your employee benefits.
 Please note this service will not incur any cost to you.

-For example, if you are considering using the furlough option, or have already made the decision to use furlough, please contact them to discuss how this impacts on your employee benefit arrangements.
+For example, if have made the decision to use furlough, please contact them to discuss how this impacts on your employee benefit arrangements.